Student Assistance Program

 The Upper Perkiomen School District is committed to assisting all pupils in reaching their full potential.
 Implementation of proven instructional practices are obviously a main focus.
 However, students who are struggling with other issues outside the purview of the classroom environment are a concern as well.
 To this end, the School District established a Student Assistance Program in 1988.
 Initially at the High School only, student assistance teams are now established in all four schools within the district.

-ACT attempts to:
+SAP attempts to:

 - Identify at-risk students having problems due to academics, behavior, health issues, drug and/or alcohol use, mental health issues and attendance problems.